Rev. Bill Golderer

-Pastor for Executive Leadership
+Minister of Executive Leadership

 Mike Pulsifer is in his 4th decade of service as a pastor.
 He grew up in Bartlesville, Oklahoma and attended Westminster College, in Fulton, Missouri and Princeton Theological Seminary.
 Mike has served churches in a rural county seat town in Oklahoma, in a college community in Iowa, in an urban setting in southern California, in a suburban community in northern New Jersey, and another suburban Presbyterian Church in Ardmore, Pennsylvania.
 Mike and his wife, Marion, live in Center City.
 They have two married sons and four grandchildren also living in the Philadelphia area.